Fundamentals of Sound

 The pitch of periodic complex tones with harmonic spectra (i.e. spectral components with frequencies that are integer multiples of the frequency of the lowest component, called 'fundamental') matches (in general) the frequency of the fundamental component.

-This is apparently the case regardless of whether or not this component is perceivable (i.e. even when it is too low in level and/or masked) and even if it is not physically present in the tone's spectrum at all.
+This is the case regardless of whether or not the fundamental component is perceivable (i.e. even when it is too low in level and/or masked) and even if it is not physically present in the tone's spectrum at all.

 Phenomenon of the missing fundamental or "virtual pitch": the pitch of a complex harmonic tone matches the frequency of its fundamental spectral component, even if this and several additional low-frequency components are missing from the tone's spectrum.